Karate Classes In Hammersmith

 Giving Karate classes in Hammersmith suitable for individuals from all areas of life both male and female.
 We provide you with lessons for people from beginner level all the way through to seasoned Karate practitioners.
 Our Karate pupils could be male or female, old or young, we are able to work with individuals from all avenues of life, irrespective of their sex or age.

 Karate practice (Hammersmith ) – Our Karate Classes in Hammersmith

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Hammersmith .
+We bring these three activities together to bring you a complete Karate tuition experience in Hammersmith .

 (info courtesy of: Karate Class in Hammersmith )